- Adult giant manta rays can be seen in subtropical and tropical waters around the world, but baby and juvenile mantas are rarely encountered.

-A marine sanctuary in the Gulf of Mexico off Texas is teeming with baby manta rays, a rare discovery that scientists have now described in a new study published in Marine Biology.
+A marine sanctuary in the Gulf of Mexico off Texas is teeming with baby manta rays, scientists say in a new study published in Marine Biology.

 Giant oceanic manta rays (Mobula birostris), which can grow to reach a wingspan of up to 7 meters (23 feet) as adults and feed mostly on tiny plankton, are a spectacular sight to behold in subtropical and tropical waters around the world.
 Baby mantas, however, are rarely seen in the open ocean.